 Kefir Management (Buying Yourself Some Time)

 Give yourself (and the grains) a vacation- the grains appreciate a little bath now and then anyway.
-Just drain off the sugar/water into a bottle, and add the grains back into their fermenting jar with some filtered water only.
+Just drain off the sugar/water into a bottle, and add the grains back into their fermenting jar; cover with filtered water (unsweetened).
 Store these water-bath kefir grains in the fridge for a week or two, to the benefit of all.

 Another trick: When getting bogged down with extra kefir, throw out all but two tablespoons of the grains.
 It takes longer for fewer grains to eat through the sugar water.
 (The more grains you have, the more quickly they eat through a new batch of sugar water.)